freesunshine0316/nary-grn/README.md

 We used 5-fold cross validation to conduct our experiment.
 If your dataset has a training/dev/test separation, just ignore the words below.
 To make things a little bit easier, we use file-of-file, where the first-level files store the locations of the data.
 One example is "train_list_0" and "test_list_0" in [./gs_lstm/data](./gs_lstm/data), where each line points to a file address.
 Our data has been segmented into 5 folds by Peng et al., thus we simply follow it.
+You need to modify both "train_list_0" and "test_list_0" and make the rest, such as "train_list_1" and "test_list_1"

+Other scripts within [./gs_lstm/data](./gs_lstm/data) is for extracting pretrained word embeddings.
+We use Glove-100d pretrained embeddings.